Sandia-OpenSHMEM/SOS/scripts/docker/README.md

 Ubunutu 18.04.
 The idea for this image was to allow users to test/run SOS applications with non-gcc compilers.

+Note: Currenlty, building the UCX libraries with the `icx` compiler leads to a build error.
+When starting from the OneAPI image and using the `icx` compiler, the Dockerfile lines which build UCX (the lines directly under "Build UCX") must be commented out.

 #### Building Libafabic
 The next set of options are presented when it comes time to build Libfabric.